-- (1) This property will prohibit admission of any household containing any member who was evicted in the last three years from federally assisted housing for drug-related criminal activity. - (2) Criminal history checks of convictions and outstanding warrants will be completed with local, state and federal authorities and/or OneSite, a professional criminal and credit checking agency.
-Extenuating circumstances may be considered. - (3) If an adult member of the applicant household is not eligible to obtain a Social Security number, the applicant may obtain a fingerprint investigation through NJ Criminal History Records and the Federal Bureau of Investigation, at no charge to the applicant. - (4) The Violence Against Women Act (VAWA) provides that if an applicant otherwise qualifies for assistance under Section 236, they cannot be denied admission or assistance due to being a victim of domestic violence, dating violence, sexual assault, or stalking. - (a) Conviction or adjudication other than acquittal of any household member for violent criminal activity within the past 10 (ten) years will result in the rejection of the application. - (b) Any household containing any member with past convictions within the past 10 (ten) years, or with outstanding warrants due to drug-related criminal activity will be rejected. - (c) Any conviction or adjudication other than acquittal within the past 10 (ten) years which involved deliberate injury to a person or property will result in the application being rejected. - (d) Any conviction or adjudication other than acquittal for the passing of worthless checks, credit card fraud, theft from employer, embezzlement, forgery, welfare fraud, identity theft or worker's comp fraud within the past 10 (ten) years will result in the application being rejected.
+- (1) This property will prohibit admission of any household containing any member who was evicted in the last three years from federally assisted housing for drug-related criminal activity.
+An exception will be made when the person who was evicted for the drug-related criminal activity is no longer a household member. - (2) Criminal history checks of convictions and outstanding warrants will be completed with local, state and federal authorities and/or OneSite, a professional criminal and credit-checking agency. - (3) Mitigating circumstances will be considered if the applicant requests a formal hearing regarding the findings of a screening report. - (a) Conviction or adjudication other than acquittal of any household member for violent criminal activity within the past 7 (seven) years will result in the rejection of the application. - (b) Any household containing any member with past convictions within the past 7 (seven) years, or with outstanding warrants due to drug-related criminal activity will be rejected. - (c) Any conviction or adjudication other than acquittal within the past 7 (years) years which involved deliberate injury to a person or property will result in the application being rejected. - (d) Any conviction or adjudication other than acquittal for the passing of worthless checks, credit card fraud, theft from employer, embezzlement, forgery, welfare fraud, identity theft or worker's comp fraud within the past 7 (seven) years will result in the application being rejected. - (e) Any conviction or adjudication other than acquittal for the sale, distribution or manufacture of any controlled or illegal substance, as well as any conviction or adjudication other than acquittal within the past 7 (seven) years involving illegal use or possession of any controlled or illegal substance will result in the application being rejected. - (f) Any conviction or adjudication other than acquittal for any sexual offense within the past 7 (seven) years will result in the application being rejected. - (g) Any conviction or adjudication other than acquittal for any offense within the past 7 (seven) years which involved bodily harm to a child will result in the application being rejected.

-- (e) Any conviction or adjudication other than acquittal for the sale, distribution or manufacture of any controlled or illegal substance, as well as any conviction or adjudication other than acquittal within the past 10 (ten) years involving illegal use or possession of any controlled or illegal substance will result in the application being rejected. - (f) Any conviction or adjudication other than acquittal for any sexual offense within the past 10 (ten) years will result in the application being rejected. - (g) Any conviction or adjudication other than acquittal for any offense within the past 10 (ten) years which involved bodily harm to a child will result in the application being rejected. - (3) If any household member engages in criminal activity (including sex offenses) while living on site, subsidy termination and/or eviction will be pursued to the extent allowed by the lease, HUD regulations, and state/local law.
+(3) If any household member engages in criminal activity (including sex offenses) while living on site, subsidy termination and/or eviction will be pursued to the extent allowed by the lease, HUD regulations, and state/local law.
 To avoid eviction of the household, the family will be given the opportunity to remove the member engaging in criminal activity from the household.